-This preprint is the result of a very fruitful collaboration with Frank Chan and Marek Kucka from the Max Planck Institute in Tübingen, Germany, who developed a new linked-read sequencing technology.
+This PNAS paper is the result of a very fruitful collaboration with Frank Chan and Marek Kucka from the Max Planck Institute in Tübingen, Germany, who developed a new linked-read sequencing technology.
 Their method allows extremely cheap sequencing and provides high-quality data that even allows to assess chromosomal rearrangements for very low costs.
-Our joint paper … More New preprint on the parallel evolution of two hybrid subspecies of Heliconius butterflies
+Our joint … More New PNAS paper on the parallel evolution of two hybrid races of Heliconius butterflies

 Gabriel Jamie and I wrote a TREE review on the persistence of polymorphisms across species radiations.
 Polymorphisms, i.e. the presence of different variants/morphs in the same species, are often viewed as precursors to species whereby the different morphs evolve into different species.
 The presence of polymorphisms has been linked to increased speciation rates.
 However, in … More The Persistence of Polymorphisms across Species Radiations

 In this paper published in Nature Communications, we show that many new cichlid fish species evolved Lake Mweru, all of which evolved from hybrid origin.
 We show that in the nearby Lake Bangweulu, there are no new cichlid species and no evidence for hybridisation.
-This paper shows that the coincidence of ecological opportunity and hybridisation … More Our project on Lake Mweru cichlid fishes is published
+This paper shows that the coincidence of ecological opportunity and hybridisation … More Hybridisation and ecological opportunity together explain the rapid cichlid diversification in Lake Mweru

 St John’s College at University of Cambridge made a movie to explain the fellowship I currently hold.
 They featured me in it: